Project-Atelier/reviews-api/server/deployment/amazon ec2.md

 ## File uploading:
+This section is not complete.

+I prefer WinSCP (windows only):  https://winscp.net/eng/index.php <br>
+The most popular is Filezilla: https://filezilla-project.org/
 - FTP client of your choice.
 - You will need to add the key similar to in putty
 - same IP